-FORM 10-Q × QUARTERLY REPORT PURSUANT TO S 1934 SECTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF For the Quarterly Period Ended March 31, 2010 or TRANSITION REPORT PURSUANT TO S 1934 SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 0-50209 ERTIES LIMITED PAR oct name of Registrant as specified in its charter) 04-3372948 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) · · · · · · · · · · · · · · · · · · · ylston Street, Suite 1900, Boston, Massachu Idress of principal executive offices) (Zip Code) setts 02199-8103 (Reg (617) 236-3300 istrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has file ag the preceding 12 months (or for such shorter period that the irements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submit submitted and posted pursuant to Rule 405 of Regulation trant was required to submit and post such files).
-Yes S-T (§232.405 of this chapter) during the prec defin Indicate by check mark whether the registrant is a large a sition of "large accelerated filer," "accelerated filer" and "si Large accelerated filer □ Non-accelerated filer 図 (Do not check if a smaller repo orting company) Accelerated filer \square Smaller reporting company \square for the quarter ended March 31, 2010
+FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended March 31, 2010 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-13087 BOST CON PROPERTIES, (Exact name of Registrant as specified in its charter) , INC. Delaware (State or other jurisdiction of incorporation or organization) 04-2473675 (I.R.S Employer Identification No.) Prudential Center, 800 Boylston Street, Suite 1900, Boston, Massack (Address of principal executive offices) (Zip Code) nusetts 02199-8103 (617) 236-3300 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be file to file such reports), and (2) has been subject to such filing requirements for the past 90 e Act of 1934 during the preceding 12 months (or for such shorter period that the registrant w Indicate by check mark whether the registrant has submitted electronically and posted capter) during the preceding 12 months (or for such shorter period that the registrant was ata File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.40 No $\;\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated in Rule 12b-2 of the Exchange Act. l filer, a non-accelerated filer or a smaller reporting o company.
+See definition of "large accelerated filer," "accelerated filer" and "smaller reporting

+Accelerated filer $\ \square$ Smaller reporting company $\ \square$